More about Christene

-With nearly 15 years of touring under her belt, dozens of countries invited to perform in and over 15,000 CDs independently sold, Award-winning songwriter Christene LeDoux is the real deal -- a Troubador in the truest sense of the word.
+With over 17 years of touring under her belt, dozens of countries invited to perform in and over 15,000 CDs independently sold, Award-winning songwriter Christene LeDoux is the real deal -- a Troubador in the truest sense of the word.

 A jack of all trades before music found her, Christene did everything from fueling airplanes at the Grand Canyon to writing sports in Flagstaff, Arizona.
 She worked in real estate and photographed skiers in Vail, Colorado, worked with huskies in Alaska, was a clown, dog walker and nanny in California and in a small factory in rural America she fell into building lipstick holders.
 And that's just the tip of the ice burg, so we'll stop there.